Zilliqa/Zilliqa-old-testnet-Wallet-Archived/README.md

 ## Running the Zilliqa Wallet

 Run `ng serve` for a dev server.

+To run the production server, first set the environment variable `export API_URL=http://localhost:4201` (default value: `"http://localhost:4201"`)

-Navigate to `http://localhost:4200/`.
+Then run `npm start`.
+Navigate to `http://localhost:4100/`.
 The app will automatically reload if you change any of the source files.

 ## Build

+To build the production server, first set the environment variable `export API_URL=http://localhost:4201` (default value: `"http://localhost:4201"`)

-Run `ng build` to build the project.
+Then run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests